What is a business systems analyst?

 Step 5: Pursue a master’s degree (optional)

-Step 6: Apply for business systems analyst positions
+Step 6: Apply for jobs

 How much do business systems analysts make?

-Business systems analysts are responsible for analyzing business processes and identifying areas for improvement.
-They also work closely with IT teams to develop and implement new technology solutions.
 The compensation for a business systems analyst can vary based on several factors, including geography, experience, education, industry, and company size.

 Geography can play a significant role in determining their salary.
 For example, BSAs in California and New York tend to make higher salaries due to the high cost of living in those states.
 Experience is another important factor, as more experienced analysts can command higher salaries.
 Those with advanced degrees in business or technology may also earn higher salaries.